David-Billingsley/Go_ToolKit/README.md

 ## FilePathInSameDir
   This function takes a filename.
 It gets the path of the bundled exe file, and returns the path with the filename attached.

+## CreateDirIfNotExist
+  This function takes a filepath, and will create it if it does not exist.

+## DeleteDir
+  This function takes a filepath, and will delete it

+## CopyDir
+  This function takes a Orginating file path, and destination path.
+It will move the files to this new path.